The Super Stallion 8×8 is a logistics heavy duty vehicle developed and produced by Ashok Leyland, a flagship company of…

 It can deliver real-time colour or infra-red imagery to ground control unit (GCU) and remote viewing stations, as well as IR laser illumination of ground targets.

-Launched in just minutes, by hand, into the air like a model airplane, the Raven lands itself by auto-piloting to a near hover.
+Launched in just minutes, by hand, into the air like a model aeroplane, the Raven lands itself by auto-piloting to a near hover.
 It does not require carefully prepared landing strips.
 Requiring no elaborate support facilities, the Raven ideally suits forward-deployed units.
-Automated features and GPS technology make it simple to operate, requiring no specialised skills or in-depth flight training.
+The automated features and GPS technology make it simple to operate, requiring no specialised skills or in-depth flight training.

 It delivers real-time colour or infra-red imagery to the ground control and remote viewing stations via three different cameras attached to the nose of the plane.

-One of these is an electro optical camera that is placed either on the nose or side, the second is an infra-red camera in the nose and the third is an IR camera located on the side.
+One of these is an electro-optical camera placed either on the nose or side, while the second is an infra-red camera in the nose.
+The third is an IR camera located on the side.

-Because of the size of the technology the IR camera is fairly large and does not have a zoom so it cannot lock onto a target.
-It, however, does have high enough resolution to show whether someone is carrying a weapon.
+Because of the size of the technology, the IR camera is fairly large and does not have a zoom so it cannot lock onto a target.
+However, it does have high enough resolution to show whether someone is carrying a weapon.